Find out what aldesleukin is, how you have it and other important information about having aldesleukin.

 Aldesleukin is a cancer treatment drug.
 It is also known as interleukin 2 (IL-2) or by its brand name Proleukin.

-It is a treatment for kidney cancer.
+It is a treatment for kidney cancer that has spread to another part of the body (metastatic kidney cancer).
 It is also used in clinical trials for other types of cancer.

 How it works